 With a growing network of distributors and sales outlets, internationally, Hansib books are now available in bookshops, libraries, centres of learning and specialist outlets.

-Hansib books are also available from many online booksellers including Amazon, Waterstones, and the Hansib publications website.
+Hansib books are also available from many online booksellers including Amazon and Waterstones.